Xulei-NL/py2flows/README.md

 - [x] Removal of comments and docstrings
 - [x] Decomposition of complex statements
 - [x] Isolated entries and exits
-- [] Support for Modules and packages
+- [] Support for Modules and packages.
+Motivation: a project may contain multiple packages and modules.
+So we would like to maintain a data structure to represent this relationship.
+It would be helpful for static analysis.
 - [x] Refactor exception handling
-- [] Count characteristics of each file
+- [] Count characteristics of each file.
+Motivation: Emm.
+It is related to my thesis topic.
+I wanna count the tendency of each source file.
+I bet this feature would be implemented in 2 weeks.
 - [x] Prune temporal variables
 - [x] Use two labels to denote call and return of each function call
+- [x] Understandable CFGs generated

+### What can be better

+- [] The data structure representing classes.
+Motivation: As we know, classes consist of fields and methods.
+So it's better to have a good data structure to store and retrieve fields and methods elegantly.
+I think it also holds for functions(In modern languages, functions can be shadowed).

 ## How to use it